 <<< Discover the Best Pre-Workout to Buy in the UK >>>

 My Protein Creatine Monohydrate

 My Protein is a great website for bargains, and their creatine monohydrate supplement fits the mould perfectly.
 Don’t expect any clever formulas here, you can either purchase it in tablet form or powder form.
 Both provide 3g of creatine monohydrate per serving and are sold at a ridiculously good price.
 We really like this no-frills approach to selling creatine monohydrate, no fancy marketing, just pure creatine.
-The powdered version also offers flavoured creatine monohydrate (Berry Burst, Blue Raspberry, Tropical).
+The powdered version also offers flavoured creatine monohydrate (Berry Burst, Blue raspberry).

 PHD Nutrition Creatine Monohydrate